Breanna Stewart: Seattle Storm

 In 2018, Stewart would elevate her play to a superstar level.
 She was voted into the 2018 WNBA All-Star Game for her second all-star game appearance.
 On August 6, 2018, Stewart scored a season-high 32 points in a 96–80 victory over the New York Liberty, making it her fourth 30-point game of the season.
 By the end of the season, Stewart was ranked second in the league in scoring, she averaged new career-highs in scoring, steals, field goal percentage and three-point percentage.
 Stewart would also win the MVP award.
 This helped the Storm to a 26–8 record with the number 1 seed in the league, receiving a double-bye to the semi-finals.
 In the semi-finals, Stewart started off the series strong with a 28-point performance along with a career-high 6 three-pointers in a 91–87 victory against the Phoenix Mercury in Game 1.
 The Storm would end up winning the series in five games, advancing to the WNBA Finals for the first time since 2010.
 In the Finals, the Storm would defeat the Washington Mystics in a three-game sweep, winning their first championship in 8 years.
 Stewart averaged 25.7 points, 6.0 rebounds, 3.7 assists, 1.7 steals during the series.
 Stewart won Finals MVP, becoming the sixth player in league history to win both league MVP and Finals MVP in the same year.

-Stewart missed the entire 2019 WNBA season after suffering an injury while playing for Russian club Dynamo Kursk in the 2019 EuroLeague Women final on April 14 that was later confirmed to be a torn Achilles.
+On April 14th, 2019, while playing for Russian club Dynamo Kursk in the 2019 EuroLeague Women final, Stewart suffered a torn Achilles tendon that caused her to miss the entire 2019 WNBA season.
 She returned to the U.S. the day after the injury and underwent surgery in Los Angeles later that week.

 Because the WNBA currently lacks any kind of inactive list, the Storm suspended Stewart in order to free up a roster spot.
 Shortly thereafter, the league made her a paid ambassador for the 2019 season, making her the first active player to fill such a role.
 Stewart earned slightly more in that role than she would have as a player.
 In July 2020, Stewart returned to playing, rejoining her teammates at the IMG Academy for training.
 She won her second title with the Storm in 2020 and was named the 2020 WNBA Finals MVP.
 In 2020 Sports Illustrated named her one of its Sportspeople of the Year for her activism off the court.
 During the WNBA's 25th season in 2021, Stewart was named to The W25 as one of the top 25 players in league history.